iamnasib/iamnasib/README.md

 ## Currently

-I am currently thriving as a freelance developer, actively seeking exciting opportunities that challenge my skills and contribute to cutting-edge projects.
+I am currently thriving as a Bubble.io Developer, actively seeking exciting opportunities that challenge my skills and contribute to cutting-edge projects.

 ## Let's Connect